John Kirby, Dean

 In the College of the Environment and Life Sciences (CELS), we strive for excellence in teaching, research, and service.
 Our mission is to provide our students with the skills, knowledge, and insight needed to meet the challenges of today’s world; address contemporary problems through innovative, relevant scholarly research; and, in the tradition of our Land Grant and Sea Grant heritage, extend our research-based knowledge to the local, state, and global community.
 While the interests and expertise of the faculty, students, and professional staff of the College are diverse, ranging from the most basic aspects of the biological systems that make up life on earth to the complexity of terrestrial and marine ecosystems, the CELS community is united in its concern for and dedication to the enhancement of human health and well-being, environmental sustainability, and stewardship of the earth’s resources.

+Minors.
 Undergraduate students from any college may develop a minor from one of the majors offered by the College of the Environment and Life Sciences.
 See details later in this section, as well as “Interdepartmental Minors”.
-Details can be worked out with an appropriate faculty advisor.
-In addition, most departments have an internship program for combining hands-on professional experience with academic credit.
+Details can be worked out with an appropriate faculty advisor and completion of the minor will be noted on their final transcript along with the major designation.

 For more information, visit uri.edu/cels or call 401.874.2957.